Creator of Linux Trashes AI Hype

 Bash AI

-Is AI everything that it's made out to be?
-Not according to Linus Torvalds, the creator of Linux and its enduring chief spokesperson: in his view, the tech is "90 percent marketing and ten percent reality."
+Is AI everything it is made out to be?
+Not according to Linus Torvalds, the creator of Linux and its enduring chief spokesperson.
+In his view, the technology is “90 percent marketing and ten percent reality.”
 Ouch.

 “So my approach to AI right now is I will basically ignore it,” he continued, “because I think the whole tech industry around AI is in a very bad position and it’s 90 percent marketing and ten percent reality.”